awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

    [ec2-user ~]$ sudo resize2fs /dev/nvme1n1
    ```

+1. \[Other file system\] Refer to the documentation for your file system for instructions\.

 1. \(Optional\) Use the df \-h command again to verify that each file system reflects the increased volume size\.

    ```